© Copyright Brian Lambert

 My track is lightly pinned directly to the baseboard, which is 9mm WBP Plywood.
 No cork is used.
 Once I have finished wiring, I then test with as many locos and various types of rolling stock as practicable to ensure it's laid correctly and allows good running.

 Having ensured good running, I then paint the rail sides.
-I use a special roller and paint supplied by Bromsgrove Models in the UK, under the brand name of "Rusty Rail Painter".
-It so easy to use, if you Google the name you should find a demo video of it being used - Bromsgrove may still have the video clip on their web site?
+I use a special roller and paint sold under the brand name of "Rusty Rail Painter".
+It so easy to use, if you Google the name you should find a demo video of it being used.
 You can equally use a small paint brush and Humbrol or other make of paint. **See the note below about point blades tape.
 As soon as the paint has been applied I then use an old lint free cloth dampened with a little white spirit to wipe the rail tops and the inside upper edge of the rails clean.
 Once ballasting has been completed I clean the rails with a track rubber followed by regular maintenance programme of Isopropyl Alcohol (IPA) applied via a lint free cloth.
 I also have a CMX tanker track cleaning wagon which is pushed around in front of a large loco and this applies the IPA to the rails and cleans them.

 I have used ballast produced by a company called Javis, which is sold in large 7lb bags, but the Woodland Scenes range is a very good choice too.
 I use a mix of fine and fine-medium in the proportion of 4 to 1 (4 fine to 1 of fine-medium).
 You may prefer to use only fine ballast!
 It's really a personal choice.
 But it's a rule of thumb to use ballast in a size smaller than you're modelling in. i.e. "N" gauge or fine ballast for "OO" etc.